ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/pcm_sim.rst

 PCM_Sim
 =======

-This plugin is used to configure and start a simulation based pcm data or simualtion configuration sets of previous simualations.
+This plugin is used to configure and start a simulation based pcm data or simulation configuration sets of previous simualations.

 Simulation Input
 ----------------